Carnival in Barranquilla

 Minibus transportation Santa Marta and Cartagena

 If you are traveling from Barranquilla to Cartagena or St. Marta, we find it convenient to use the minibuses of MarSol travel.
-Instead of taking a cab to the (chaotic) bus terminal in Soledad, catch the minibus at one of MarSol’s offices in El Prado, or at the 93 (Riomar).
+Instead of taking a taxi to the (chaotic) bus terminal in Soledad, you can catch the minibus at one of MarSol’s offices in El Prado, or at the 93 (Riomar).
 In Cartagena or Santa Marta (Centro or Rodadero), you’ll be dropped off at their office.
-There are set times, including several buses per day on weekends.
-You can make reservations via WhatsApp.
+There are set times, including several buses per day on weekends. .

 Price estimate: